parhelia512/djvm/README.md

 Requirements:
 * Java VM (if using package manager, make sure to install -dev packages)
 * dmd
+* LD_LIBRARY_PATH pointing to jvm install (/usr/lib/jvm/java-7-openjdk-amd64/jre/lib/amd64/server for example)

 Compiling (For now I just do this in the source/djvm directory):
-* dmd -L/usr/lib/jvm/java-7-openjdk-amd64/jre/lib/amd64/server/libjvm.so djvm.d

-Running:
-* LD_LIBRARY_PATH=/usr/lib/jvm/java-7-openjdk-amd64/jre/lib/amd64/server ./djvm
+* dub

 Example
 -------